A Parent's Guide to EF College Coaching

 Virtual coaching is also a core part of our practice.
 It is effective for many students, including those studying outside Boston, studying abroad, or needing greater scheduling flexibility.

 Moira Murphy holds a Master of Social Work from Boston University and an ICF Associate Certified Coach credential.
-She completed specialized Student and ADHD coaching training through JST Coaching & Training, a research-based program focused on coaching students with ADHD and executive function challenges.
+She completed specialized training in Student and ADHD coaching through JST Coaching & Training, a research-based program focused on coaching students with ADHD and executive function challenges.
 She is a professional member of CHADD, the ADHD Coaches Organization, and ADDA.

 Parents often describe EF College Coaching as practical, responsive, and deeply reassuring.
 Here is one parent’s experience: